PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Click Download.
 Click Run once the download finishes

-- Citrix Cloud connectivity test successful message should be displayed.
+- Citrix Cloud connectivity test successful message will be displayed.
 Click Close.
 If the test fails, check the following link to resolve the issue.
 You may also use the Cloud Connector Connectivity Check Utility tool to verify all addresses are reachable

 - Click Sign In and Sign in to Citrix Cloud